We love exploring local food. It’s why we travel.

 But Bali is different.

 We learned that on our first visit to the island in 2009.
-We stayed the entire time in Ubud and I remember having more difficulty finding authentic warungs (simple Indonesian restaurant) than restaurants serving international food.
+We stayed the entire time in Ubud and I remember having more difficulty finding authentic warungs (simple Indonesian restaurant) than restaurants serving European food.
 That’s what our guide Kadek told us too.
 There are just more international restaurants in Bali now.

 I think a lot of that has to do with the fact that Bali has been such a popular tourist destination for so long that it’s become very international in feel.
 It looks and feels different from similar island destinations in Asia like Phuket or Bohol.

 You’ll notice it in the island’s myriad hotels, boutiques, cafes, and restaurants, many of which are so polished conceptually that they’d probably succeed even in major cities.

 Sure, you can find great babi guling and bebek goreng restaurants but I think limiting yourself to just Indonesian food would be doing yourself a disservice in Bali.
 For me, it would be like going to New York City and eating just hamburgers and hot dogs.
 You’d seriously be missing out.

 The food in Bali is so diverse.
 For the first time ever, we’ve set aside that “local food only” mentality and focused on finding the best restaurants in Bali regardless of the cuisine.
 This Bali restaurant guide is what we came up with.

 RESTAURANTS IN BALI QUICK LINKS